 Raising a Toast in the Name of the King

 King Ludwig I declared the Royal Beer Hall to be a Public Beer Hall in the year 1828.
 This was a moment of celebration for the beer lovers of the Bavarian Kingdoms.
 The regular guests still raise a toast in the name of the king while remembering his generous act.
+It seems like the history being live-telecast at Hofbrauhaus.
 Thanks to King Ludwig, the palace is open for you and the people from all over the world.

 A Nazi Party Assembly Hall or A Festival Hall!